Schemas

 Filter Operation Schemas

-Filter operation schemas must have a boolean type output field.
-This is used to determine whether each item should be included or excluded based on the filter criteria.
+Filter operation schemas must have a boolean output field, which determines whether each item is kept.

 Examples